Creating a form

 Initially, the name of the section will be set to "Untitled section" by default.
 You can overwrite the section name to something of your choice and proceed to add a description beneath as necessary.
 You can also rename a section from the right panel and your changes will be autosaved.

-Similarly, you can access the section settings and modify its visibility conditions in two ways: One, from the top of the section, and the other way is to access its settings from the right panel that will be pinned automatically to your right when you start working on a specific section.
+Similarly, you can access the section settings and modify its visibility conditions in two ways: One, from the top of the section, and the other way is to access its settings from the right side Properties panel.

-) to access the section settings.
+• Click the Gear icon () to access the section settings.
 By default, the section will always be visible, but you can change it to hidden.
-You can make the section conditionally by adding a visibility rule under its Visibility settings.
+You can make the section conditional by adding a visibility rule under its Visibility settings.
 To add a condition, choose a Field, Operator, and Type, and map it to a value or a field based on the type.
 You can add multiple conditions.

 Fields

 Fields are the building blocks of your form.
-It is the primary medium through which you collect input from the users in a flow.
+It is the primary medium through which you collect user inputs in a flow.

-- Drag and drop a field of your choice from the Fields panel to your right onto your form editor.
+You can drag and drop a field of your choice from the left side Fields panel onto your form editor.

 Other field actions